charliemking/FocusAI/README.md

 ---

 **Note**: FocusAI prioritizes thermal safety and will not stress your hardware.
 All optimizations are designed to be fast while keeping your Mac cool and stable.

+## Contributing

+Contributions are welcome!
+Please feel free to submit issues or pull requests.